 So, in reality, your $28,000 investment in solar energy may look more like $16,900 after government incentives.
 Then, after your system is installed, you can let the savings begin while the solar power generated on your property lowers your ongoing energy bills.

-In this Prairie State example, you could be eligible for Illinois Shines, a program that lets you sell in advance the solar renewable energy credits (SRECs) your system will produce.
+In this Prairie State example, you could be eligible for Illinois Shines, a program that lets you sell the solar renewable energy credits (SRECs) your system will produce in advance.
 This can help drive down the cost of your solar installation even more.

-If you do not qualify for the federal solar tax credit, this does not mean that your renewable energy journey needs to end.
-Likewise, if financing doesn’t fit your budget after looking at governmental support (or lack thereof) for solar in your state, there may be other options available to go green and still save on utility bills.
+If you do not qualify for the federal solar tax credit, this does not mean your renewable energy journey has to end.
+Likewise, if financing doesn’t fit your budget after looking at solar incentives in your state, there may be other options available to go green and save on utility bills.

-The Palmetto LightReach Enregy Progam eliminates upfront costs for homeowners and can enable savings on energy costs in the first year whether or not you qualify for any government solar incentives.
+The Palmetto LightReach Energy Program eliminates upfront costs for homeowners and can enable savings on energy costs in the first year.

-If you qualify for one or more solar incentives from government programs, a few things can be done to ensure you will receive the maximum possible benefits.
+If you qualify for one or more solar incentives or programs, you want to ensure you will receive the maximum benefits.

 First, follow the correct steps and timeline with any incentive program.
 Missing due dates could disqualify you from an incentive altogether.
 Working with a professional can help you keep everything on track and check every box.